 Another way to neutralize acids is with your body’s natural defence: saliva.
 Saliva can wash away harmful bacteria and plaque buildup, as well as the acids present in foods.
 By chewing sugarless gum after meals, you can help promote the creation of excess saliva in your mouth and lower your risk of cavities.
 Sugared gum should be avoided, as the sugars present in the gum feed the bacteria that cause tooth decay.

-If you are interested in a professional cleaning from Copenhaver Dental at our dentist office in Richmond Hill, Georgia, call us as 912-756-2936.
-Dr. Philip Copenhaver and our team want to ensure your teeth stay happy for a lifetime to come.
+If you are interested in a professional cleaning from Ford Avenue Family Dentistry at our dentist office in Richmond Hill, Georgia, call us as 912-756-2936.
+Dr. Ray Wallace and our team want to ensure your teeth stay happy for a lifetime to come.